henatic/henatic/README.md

 </div>
 <h1>About Me! 🧠</h1>
 <p>My name is Henry Morgan (not to be confused with Captain Morgan 🏴‍☠️).<br>I enjoy coding and learning to code in multiple areas of study in Computer Science.
 I continue coding practice by using <a href="https://www.freecodecamp.org/">freeCodeCamp</a> and <a href="https://leetcode.com">LeetCode</a>! 💻</p>
-<p>I am a motivated problem solver and strong communicator looking to prove how knowledgeable and value, and I look for opportunity to advance and expand my current skillset.
+<p>I am a motivated problem solver and strong communicator looking to prove my value, and I look for opportunity to advance and expand my current skillset.
 If I get the opportunity to do so, I'd also like to earn a Masters degree in Computer Science and/or Software Engineering.</p>
 <h2>Work 🕴️</h2>
 <h3>Nylex.net, Inc.: September 2022 - Present</h3>
 <p>Currently, I work for <a href="https://www.nylex.net/">Nylex.net</a> as an Automation Technician.
 My job is to work on projects for clients and the company using software engineering practices.
 My most noteable project during this position is the Project/Promo Initiation (See Projects section for more info).</p>